 Certain of the outstanding options held by the NEOs are "rollover" options that were assumed by us in connection with the Acquisition.
 All rollover options became fully vested in connection with the Acquisition.
 All other outstanding equity awards held by our NEOs as of December 31, 2014 consist of founders award options granted under the 2011 Plan and were granted following the Acquisition in 2011, other than the additional founders award in to Mr. Olson in 2012, as described above.
 Half of the founders awards granted to each NEO are time-vested options that vest and become exercisable, subject to the continued employment of the NEO, in five equal annual installments (or four equal annual installments, with respect to Mr. Olson's 2012 option award) beginning on January 14, 2012 (or January 14, 2013, with respect to Mr. Olson's 2012 option grant).
 The remaining half of the founders awards granted to each NEO consists of performance-vested options that vest and become exercisable in annual installments over a period of five years (or four years, with respect to Mr. Olson's 2012 option award), subject to the achievement of annual Adjusted EBITDA performance goals.
 The performance-vested options that would otherwise fail to become vested in accordance with the Adjusted EBITDA targets are eligible for catch-up vesting and/or carry-forward vesting if Adjusted EBITDA targets are exceeded in other performance years.
 Further, in the event of a "liquidity event", all time-vested options will vest in full and, if the liquidity event results in a return to Carlyle of at least a threshold multiple of its invested capital, all or a portion of the performance-vested options will vest in full (depending on the return Carlyle receives on its invested capital).
-Adjusted EBITDA consists of earnings before interest, taxes, depreciation and amortization (including impairments to goodwill and other intangible assets and adjustments for purchase accounting), equity-based compensation and certain non-cash, nonrecurring or other items that are included in net income (loss) that we do not consider indicative of our ongoing operating performance.
+Adjusted EBITDA consists of earnings before interest, taxes, depreciation and amortization (including impairments to goodwill and other intangible assets and adjustments for purchase accounting), equity-based compensation and certain non-cash, nonrecurring or other items

 For 2014, the Adjusted EBITDA threshold and maximum performance targets for the performance-based portion of the founders award options that were set at the time the options were granted in early 2011 and subsequently adjusted by the Compensation Committee for certain acquisitions were \$624.0 million and \$738.0 million, respectively.
 Actual 2014 Adjusted EBITDA (\$857.2 million) exceeded the maximum 2014 Adjusted EBITDA level, and therefore the applicable performance-vested options vested at a level of 100%.
 With respect to the options granted in 2011, the Actual Adjusted EBITDA in excess of the maximum Adjusted EBITDA level was applied to the 2011 and 2012 performance years in accordance with the catch-up vesting provisions of the options allowing 100% of the performance-based options for each year to fully vest.
-In addition, \$41.0 million is available to be carried forward towards achievement of the 2015 Adjusted EBITDA target.
-With respect to Mr. Olson's option granted in 2012, the Actual 2014 Adjusted EBITDA in excess of the maximum 2014 Adjusted EBITDA level was applied to fully vest the remainder of the performance-based options for the 2012 performance year and \$113.0 million is available to be carried forward towards achievement of the 2015 Adjusted EBITDA target.
+In addition, \$41.0 million is available to be carried forward towards achievement of the 2015 Adjusted EBITDA level was applied to fully vest the remainder of the performance-based options for the 2012 performance year and \$113.0 million is available to be carried forward towards achievement of the 2015 Adjusted EBITDA target.